Fall Spice Soap...A Recipe (Mandarin Orange, Cinnamon, Clove...YUM)

 Directions for Making Fall Mandarin Spice Hot Process Soap:

 **These are very basic directions.
 For a full tutorial with lots of pictures on how to make hot process soap (if you are new to soap making), please see my article HERE.
 Or, consider purchasing my How to Make Hot Process Soap eBook!
 (It's on sale now.)

 Keep in mind that making soap using lye (sodium hydroxide) is potentially very dangerous!
 Be sure to wear gloves and eye protection because lye is extremely caustic and can burn!
-Please read the article and do some extra research if you are new to soap making.
+Please read the article linked above and do some extra research if you are new to soap making.
 This website is excellent for more information: TheNerdyFarmWife.com and OakHillHomestead.com both have excellent soap information.